kushalcodes/accept-cookie-js/README.md

 onCancel();
 ```

-> can use events before or after initialization
+- events can be used before or after initialization unlike setters

 ## defaults